SummaryRead the full fact sheet

 - Re-living the traumatic event through unwanted and recurring memories, flashbacks or vivid nightmares.
-There may be intense emotional or physical reactions when reminded of the event including sweating, heart palpitations or panic.
+There may be intense emotional or physical reactions when reminded of the event including sweating, or .

 - Avoiding reminders of the event, such as thoughts, feelings, people, places, activities or situations that bring back memories of the event.

 - Negative changes in feelings and thoughts, such as feeling angry, afraid, guilty, flat or numb, developing beliefs such as “I’m bad” or “The world’s unsafe”, and feeling cut off from others.

 - Being overly alert or ‘wound up’ indicated by , irritability, lack of concentration, becoming easily startled and constantly being on the lookout for signs of danger.

 A health practitioner may diagnose PTSD if a person has symptoms in each of these four areas for a month or more, which lead to significant distress or impacts on their ability to work and study, their relationships and day-to-day life.

 People with PTSD can also have what are termed ‘dissociative experiences’, which are frequently described as:

 - “It was as though I wasn’t even there.”

 - “Time was standing still.”

 - “I felt like I was watching things happen from above.”

 Older children and teenagers experience similar problems to adults when they develop PTSD.
 Younger children can express distress in a different way.
 For example, they may re-live the traumatic event through repetitive play rather than having unwanted memories of the event during the day.
 Many children have frightening dreams without recognisable content rather than that replay the traumatic event.
 Children may also lose interest in play, become socially withdrawn, or have extreme temper tantrums.